 We are required to test your water regularly for signs of microbial contamination.
 Positive test results could lead to follow-up investigations called assessments and potentially the issuance of public health advisories.
 Assessments could lead to required corrective actions.
 The information below summarizes the results of those tests.

-Sampling Requirements Sampling Conducted (months) Total E. coli Positive Assessment Triggers Assessments Conducted 15 samples due monthly 12 out of 12 0 0 0
+Calendar year Sampling Requirements Sampling Conducted (months) Total E. coli Positive Assessment Triggers Assessments Conducted l 2021 15 samples due monthly 12 out of 12 0 1 (Level 1 assessment) 1